rolandomathias/blockchainvalue/README.md

 # Building a project

+After you made some changes it's necessary to "build" the project - "gulp" script will pre-process, minify, optimize, etc all your files from source directory and produce ready to upload version into `docs` folder.

+* Navigate to repository directory
 * Run `gulp` ( this will build everything into `docs` folder )
 * Run `gulp post-inline` ( this will make last-pass optimisations in `docs` folder )